jzhen3/ML-Project/README.md

 3. DBSCAN
 4. K-Means

-### Matrix for Unsupervised Methods:
+### Metrics for Unsupervised Methods:
-we will choose one matrix to evaluate the models' performance
+we will choose one metric to evaluate the models' performance
 1. Silhouette Coefficient

 ### Results Discussion for Hierarchical Clustering Algorithm: